Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS

 But this night belonged to Tanaka and the Baby Bombers.

-New York finally broke through against Keuchel with two outs in the second, when Starlin Castro doubled to deep left-center and scored on Greg Bird's sharp single.
-Cheering fans almost sounded surprised by the hit - big enough for Bird to flash both thumbs down, doubling up on the Yankees' playful sign to each other for clutch swings.
+New York finally broke through against Keuchel with two outs in the second, when Starlin Castro doubled and scored on Greg Bird's sharp single.
+The sellout crowd of 49,647 almost sounded surprised by the hit - big enough for Bird to flash both thumbs down, doubling up on the Yankees' playful sign to each other for clutch swings.

+''The most frustrating part is the fact that I didn't pick the guys up and they were looking towards me to kind of saddle up and get this thing back going again,'' Keuchel said. ''That's a talented group over there and 1 through 9 right now the bats have woken up and it's quite a challenge.''

 In the third, Judge grounded an RBI double just inside the third base line and past a diving Alex Bregman.
 Brett Gardner sped all the way around from first and scored with a headfirst slide.

-Bregman's throwing error on Chase Headley's infield single aided the Yankees in the fifth.
-Keuchel pitched around Judge and walked him with two outs before Sanchez lined a run-scoring single into the left-field corner.
+Bregman's throwing error on an infield single by Headley, who had three hits in the No. 9 spot, aided the Yankees in the fifth.
+Keuchel walked Judge with two outs before Sanchez lined a run-scoring single into the left-field corner.

-Going into that at-bat, Sanchez was 1 for 16 with seven strikeouts in the series - and 0 for 8 with 6 strikeouts against Keuchel overall.
+Going into that at-bat, Sanchez was 1 for 16 with seven strikeouts in the series - and 0 for 8 with six strikeouts against Keuchel overall.

 Gregorius then grounded an RBI single up the middle that grazed the glove of diving second baseman Jose Altuve.
-With the score 4-0, that was it for Keuchel after he yielded his most runs ever to New York.
+That ended the night for Keuchel and gave the Yankees a 4-0 cushion, the most runs he had ever allowed against them.

+With the stands pulsating, fans reveled in his slow walk to the dugout as the Yankee Stadium sound system blared Scandal's ''Goodbye To You.''

+''When you play at home, things like this happen and that's why it's so tough to win on the road in the playoffs,'' Keuchel said. ''Yankee Stadium is a tough place to play and it was rockin' these three games, but it's going to be rockin' on Friday for us.''

 Sanchez hit his third postseason homer off Brad Peacock in the seventh to make it 5-0.